modal-labs/synchronicity/README.md

 How to use
 ----------

 This library offers a simpler `Synchronizer` class that creates an event loop on a separate thread, and wraps functions/generators/classes so that synchronous execution happens on that thread.
 When you call anything, it will detect if you're running in a synchronous or asynchronous context, and behave correspondingly.

-In the former case, it will return a `Future` object that you can wait (blockingly) on.
-In the latter case, it works just like normal asynchronous code.
+* In the synchronous case, it will simply block until the result is available (note that you can make it return a future as well, see later)
+* In the asynchronous case, it works just like the usual business of calling asynchronous code

 ```python
 from synchronicity import Synchronizer